fenago/rabbitmq-jupyterlab/Lab_6_mastering.md

 JSON format.
 We can easily integrate them with our software system using the service-oriented architectures.

 The RabbitMQ REST API has lots of services.
-Therefore, we can\'t show all of the services within screenshots of the each REST service.
+Therefore, we can't show all of the services within screenshots of the each REST service.
 So, it is good to list all the services in a table.
 The following table just shows each service of the REST API of RabbitMQ with its HTTP methods and